mlfoundations/open_flamingo/README.md

 --dataset_resampled
 --num_epochs 10
 ```

+## Dataset
+We expect all our training datasets to be [WebDataset](https://github.com/webdataset/webdataset) shards.
+We train our models on the [LAION 2B](https://huggingface.co/datasets/laion/laion2B-en) and multimodal C4 (coming soon).
+By default the LAION 2B dataset is in WebDataset format if it is downloaded using the [img2dataset tool](https://github.com/rom1504/img2dataset) and the multimodal C4 dataset comes packaged in the WebDataset format.

 # Evaluation
 Before evaluating the model, you will also need to install the coco evaluation package by running the following command: